diskun00/runtime-adjustments-experiments/README.md

     The entry class is `de.tuberlin.cit.adjustments.EllisScaleOutListener`

     You can either set it as an additional listener in Spark (which can be transparent to users), or you can explicitly create it in your Spark applications.

+* Dataset Generator

+  The generators are in `de.tuberlin.cit.datagens`.

+* Workload

+  Workloads are located in `de.tuberlin.cit.jobs.v2`.